wolf29/FTP_Shush_Puppy/README.md

 Description: This script replaces spaces and special characters with underscores in all objects in the directory so that the names can be manipulated safely.

 --- Filename_Checker.sh Version 1.0.0
-# for testing whether the titles and file structure line up.
+For testing whether the titles and file structure line up.
 This displays the file-structure and the list of new names in the title_file but makes mo changes.

 --- Renamer.sh         Version 1.0.0
 Description: This script takes a set of directories and renames them based upon a list of new names.
 It simply reads down the list and replaces the directory name at the same place on the list with the name on the list.